 You can use other woods or even a metal frame, but metal can rust, while other woods may need waterproofing and other treatments.

 Catios are an excellent option for giving your cat extra room to explore and bask under the sun on a warm day.
 It's extra exercise, too, especially if you buy or build a larger one with plenty of stairs and shelves for your cat to climb.

 Do cats like a catio?

 Every cat is different, so there's no guarantee that your cat will like a catio, but many do.
 You can make it more appealing by adding play stations and places where the cat can rest and watch the world go by.

 Is a catio worth it?

 If you can afford the time and the money, a catio is usually a worthwhile addition to your home.
-It lets your cat enjoy the outdoors in a space that’s safe and comfortable, while you have peace of mind knowing they can’t escape, attack small animals or be attacked by larger ones.
+It lets your cat enjoy the outdoors in a safe and comfortable space while you have peace of mind knowing they can't escape, attack small animals, or be attacked by larger ones.

 Is it cruel to have a catio?

-A catio gives your cat the chance to enjoy the outdoors, and extra space to roam, whilst keeping the local wildlife safe.
-The only time a catio would be cruel is if you confined them to the catio and didn’t give them the freedom to get back indoors.
+A catio allows your cat to enjoy the outdoors and extra space to roam while keeping the local wildlife safe.
+A catio would be cruel only if you confined them to the catio and didn't give them the freedom to get back indoors.